Step-by-Step Guide to RNA-Seq Data Analysis

 Introduction

 When conducting RNA-Seq analysis using next-generation sequencers, raw data known as FASTQ files are generated.
-Various data processing steps are required to perform the quantification of gene expression, identification of differentially expressed genes(DEGs), and functional analysis of DEGs (such as gene ontology analysis and pathway analysis) starting from this raw data.
+Various data processing steps are required to perform the quantification of gene expression, identification of differentially expressed genes(DEGs), and functional enrichment analysis of DEGs (such as gene ontology analysis and pathway analysis) starting from this raw data.

 This page provides a step-by-step guide for analyzing RNA-Seq data from raw data for species with well-annotated genomes, such as humans, mice, and rats.